ArbeitBot/ArbeitBot/readme.md

 **Important:** please make sure to add your real server address instead of `{DOMAIN}` in this command.
 If you aren't using domain name, you can leave your IP there in the form of `1.1.1.1`.
 If you don't specify the correct address or domain here, you will not be able to receive any updates from Telegram servers.

 ### I got it working, what's next?
 Wonderful!
-After you got everything working well, please follow instructions from [Want to contribute?](#want-to-contribute) We all hope to see you with the 🐝 emojy someday!
+After you got everything working well, please follow instructions from [Want to contribute?](#want-to-contribute) We all hope to see you with the 🐝 emoji someday!

-#Where to seek help?
+# Where to seek help?
 In case you need a hand to figure something out, please feel free to [open an issue](https://github.com/ArbeitBot/ArbeitBot/issues) or chat with us on our [Telegram channel](https://telegram.me/borodutcher) (careful, channel is conquered by Russians) ❤️.
 Or bug the person responsible for the majority of bot's bugs — [@borodutch](https://telegram.me/borodutch).

-#License
+# License
 ArbeitBot is released under the MIT license.
 See LICENSE for details.
 ArbeitBot development would not be possible without help of [existing Node.js Telegram bot API](https://github.com/yagop/node-telegram-bot-api/) written by [@yagop](https://github.com/yagop).
 Thank you!